EdamAme-x/EdamAme-x/README.md

 The tool was used by more than 3000 people a day.

-I moved Japan's first open chat AIbot.
+I moved Japan's first OpenChat AI bot.

 ### I can ${skill}